eandablo/differential/README.md

 #### First time user

 1. As first time user, I need to find a friendly page to sign-up.
    - I found a login page and I am greeted by an image that reminded me of school and links to the sign-up page.
-    - The sign-up page is consistent in appearance with the login page and informationn is easily filled.
+   - The sign-up page is consistent in appearance with the login page and informationn is easily filled.After clicking on submit, I am transfered to the userpage where I am greeted wit a welcome message.
-    - After clicking on submit, I am transfered to the userpage where I am greeted wit a welcome message.
-Unfortunately, the site is not able to store my information at the moment.
+   - Unfortunately, the site is not able to store my information at the moment.

 2. As first time user, after signing up, I need to find a description of the website including instructions.

    - On the user page, I find clear messages of what to expect of the website and instructions to play the game.

+3. As first time user, after using the game area I should feel incentivised to visit again.

    - The game is easy to play and the information received is not easy to process at first, but it is clear.
    - To log out after clicking the burger button I found together with my user information a link to log out.

 #### Returning user

 1. As returning user, I need to find a friendly and simple login page.
    - Asssuming my login information is stored in the site, I easily login by entering my email and password.
 2. As returning user, after login in, I need to be able to access the information I used to sign-up.
    - I revised my information by clicking on the burger button.
 3. As returning user, I need to find instructions to use the page in order to refresh my past experience.
    - I read again the instructions of the game.
+4. As returning user, the game must increase my knwoledge on the subject.
-After playing a second time I started to understand better the physics and how to create differential equation to mathematically express it.
+   - After playing a second time I started to understand better the physics and how to create differential equation to mathematically express it.

 ### Known bugs